justinleetyler/justinleetyler.github.io/catalog.md

 > 'Because, when you know that language [Love], it's easy to understand that someone in the world awaits you, whether it's in the middle of the desert or in some great city.' -p. -q
 > '...and their eyes meet, the past and the future become unimportant...
 'Without such love, one's dreams would have no meaning.' -p. -q
 > '...
 My john never drinks in the day.
 Only at night, when the longing overcomes him' -p.
 99 -q
-> '...when we strive to become better than we are, everything around us becomes better, too.' -p. -qThe Colony / RLJ Entertainment and Sierra Pictures present an Alcina Pictures, Item 7, Mad Samurai Production ; story by Pascal Trotter & Patrick Tarr ; writers, Jeff Renfroe, Patrick Tarr, Pascal Trottier and Svet Rouskov ; produced by Paul Barkin, Marie-Claude Poulin, Pierre Even and Matthew Cervi ; directed by Jeff Renfroe. -- Computer data (1 file). -- RLJ Entertainment, [2013]. -- on 1 external hard drive. -- System requirements: USB drive; MP4 file reader. -- Title from WorldCat desc. -- Filename: 3316.mp4. -- DDC 791.43.
+> '...when we strive to become better than we are, everything around us becomes better, too.' -p. -qT

+he Colony / RLJ Entertainment and Sierra Pictures present an Alcina Pictures, Item 7, Mad Samurai Production ; story by Pascal Trotter & Patrick Tarr ; writers, Jeff Renfroe, Patrick Tarr, Pascal Trottier and Svet Rouskov ; produced by Paul Barkin, Marie-Claude Poulin, Pierre Even and Matthew Cervi ; directed by Jeff Renfroe. -- Computer data (1 file). -- RLJ Entertainment, [2013]. -- on 1 external hard drive. -- System requirements: USB drive; MP4 file reader. -- Title from WorldCat desc. -- Filename: 3316.mp4. -- DDC 791.43.

 The complete home / edited by Clara E. Laughlin. -- Computer data (1 file). -- D. Appleton and Co., 1912. -- on 1 external hard drive. -- System requirments: USB drive; PDF file reader. -- Title from title page. -- File name: 3235.pdf. -- DDC 640.